Unbabel/COMET/README.md

 comet-score -s src.de -t hyp.en -r ref.en --model refless-wmt21-large-da-1520
 ```

-Following our work on [Uncertainty-Aware MT Evaluation]() you can use the --mc_dropout flag to get a variance/uncertainty value for each segment score.
+Following the work on [Uncertainty-Aware MT Evaluation]() you can use the --mc_dropout flag to get a variance/uncertainty value for each segment score.
 If this value is high, it means that the metric as less confidence is that prediction.

 ```bash
 comet-score -s src.de -t hyp.en -r ref.en --mc_dropout 100